 - Tough nylon topsheet is nick-resistant and painted with the Voile theme.

-Update for 17/18: The new Objective features black base material for lower friction and higher ski performance as well as new topsheet with more vibrant colors, but the same hard-hitting durability and easy going personality that Voile is known for.
+Update for 17/18: The new Objective features black base material for lower friction and higher ski performance as well as an updated topsheet for the season with more vibrant colors, but the same hard-hitting durability and easy going personality that Voile is known for.

-Update 2019/20: Other than a new coat of paint, this ski remained the same as in previous years.
+Update 2019/20: Other than a different coat of paint, this ski remained the same as in previous years.

 |Lengths (cm)||164, 171, 178|